Last Updated on October 25, 2022 by Katie

 You may get ignored by some, but many will acknowledge you.
 Even if they don’t need a writer at the present time, they might keep you on the books for when they do.

 I’ve had this many times.
-A few of my past clients reached out to me, six months after I cold emailed them to ask if I was currently taking on work and could I help them out.
+A few of my past clients reached out to me, six months after I had cold-emailed them, to ask if I was currently taking on work.

 8. Apply for Writing Work on Job Sites

 I found most of my writing clients by cold emailing.
 However, online job sites do have a wealth of opportunities, if you are good at selling yourself.